 Happy Friday!
-To end the week, we’d like to mix it up with Instagram filters, Zuckerberg news, creative wall decor, tips to evade cyber hacks, and Google’s long overdue travel app.
+To end the week, we’d like to mix it up.
+Instagram filters depression, Zuckerberg news, creative wall decor, tips to evade cyber hacks, and Google’s long overdue travel app.

 Last year Facebook couple Zuckerberg and Priscilla Chan said they’d donate 99% of their shares for charities.
 Now they’re putting their words to action by enlisting a ‘dream team’ of scientific leaders to spearhead a $3 billion effort to prevent, cure, and manage disease.

-Did you know that someone can access your online accounts, delete personal data, and destroy your digital life without having to write a single line of code?
+Did you know that someone can access your online accounts, delete personal data, and destroy your digital life.
+This, all without having to write a single line of code?
 It’s called social engineering hacks, and the most famous example was done by teenagers who managed to delete all the data from Mat Honan’s Twitter, Amazon, Google, and even Apple ID accounts.
-Ok – so the likelihood this will happen to you is slim.
+Ok—so the likelihood this will happen to you is slim.
 But it’s still a good idea to be smart about the way we share data, and this article runs through 6 useful tips for how we can protect ourselves.

 Google’s new vacation app was 280 years in the making, and it’s called Google Trips.
 The goal of the app is to “create a personalized tour guide in your pocket.”
 It’s free, it’s customizable, and… it’s creepy (kind of).
-It pulls information from your Gmail account, so it knows things like which hotels you stayed in and where you rented a car from, even if you didn’t share that information.
+It pulls information from your Gmail account, so it knows things like which hotels you stayed in.
+It also knows where you rented a car from, even if you didn’t share that information.
 Creepy or not, it’s a powerful app that will make planning your next trip a much smoother, stress-free experience.